Engineering - Capital Improvement Projects

 Resources & Documents for Disadvantaged Business Enterprises (DBEs) and other small businesses:

-IMPORTANT NOTE ABOUT DISCONTINUANCE OF DBE CERTIFICATES
+IMPORTANT NOTE ABOUT THE DISCONTINUANCE OF DBE CERTIFICATES

 Please note that effective August 1, 2013, the California UCP (including Caltrans) is no longer issuing DBE Certificates as evidence of certification.
 A copy of a printout from the database should be sufficient proof of a firm's certification.
-Prime contractors and awarding agencies should not impose on DBE firms the burden of providing a DBE certificate in their bid packages - it is not required.
+Prime contractors and awarding agencies should not impose the burden of providing a DBE certificate in their bid packages on DBE firms - it is not required.